Emotional & Mental Wellbeing

 Following a traumatic event, it is normal for children, teenagers and adults to have strong feelings, reactions, and changes in behaviour.
 Children learn from their parents’ responses, as well as what they see and hear in the media.

-Coronavirus (COVID-19) and the impact on New Zealand is unknown territory for all of us.
-It is perfectly normal and OK to feel anxiety when in a global pandemic.
+It is perfectly normal and OK to feel anxiety in the current COVID-19 pandemic.
 This can result in strong feelings, reactions, and changes in behaviour.
 There are a number of steps you can take to help your children, family/whānau and yourself.

 Depression is a serious illness that interferes with everyday life.
 It is important to get help if you are concerned about your child's depression.
 Depression can be treated effectively.